Order of Service for June 7

 P: Let us confess, together, our sins to God our Father.

 C: Heavenly Father, we confess that we are sinners.
 We have sinned against you and our neighbors.
 We have not loved you with our whole heart and we have not loved our neighbors as ourselves.
-We have not lived out our faith out in our community.
+We have not shared the Gospel in our community as we should.
 We justly deserve Your punishment.
 For the sake of Your Son, Jesus Christ, have mercy on us.
 Forgive us, renew us, and lead us, so that we may delight in Your will and walk in Your ways to the glory of Your holy name.
 Amen.

 P: Almighty God in His mercy has given His Son to die for you and for His sake forgives you all your sins.
 As a called and ordained servant of Christ, and by His authority, I, therefore, forgive you all your sins in the name of the Father and of the Son and of the Holy Spirit.